xueyongshef/xueyongshef.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Department of Electrical Engineering and Electronics, University of Liverpool</a>.
-Liverpool.
+Address.
+Contacts.
+Moto.
+Etc.

 profile:
   align: right